phyoeminko0711/phyoeminko0711/README.md

 ## 🚀 About Me

-- 💼 Senior Odoo Developer at Innovix Solutions
+- 💼 Senior Odoo Developer at GEAAI
 - 🐍 Python Developer with ERP specialization
 - ⚙️ Experienced in Odoo v10–v19
 - 🗄️ PostgreSQL & Database Optimization